What is No-Fault Insurance in New York?

 If you require legal representation to recover the full amount of damages that you are entitled to receive, contact us today

-As noted earlier, we have extensive experience in representing car accident victims and we know how to pursue maximum reimbursement from insurance companies.
+As noted earlier, our New York City personal injury lawyers have extensive experience in representing car accident victims and we know how to pursue maximum reimbursement from insurance companies.
 Please see our website or contact our offices directly as soon as possible for a free consultation.

 - www.iii.org: Background on No-Fault Auto Insurance,